Did you know that more Americans are aware what a podcast is than who the Vice President is?

 All episodes are also geared at enabling their listeners to develop critical thinking.
 The show helps listeners sort out the difference between science and pseudoscience.

 If you haven’t tried listening to it, try “Plan of a Hack” episode.
-It’s a story about the original hackers in a time when computers are not yet present.
+It’s a story about the original hackers in a time when computers, smartphones and other digital information were non-existent or not yet fully available.

-Gastropod is a podcast that talks about everything about food.
+Gastropod is a podcast that talks about everything food.

 If it’s all about food, then why is the show called Gastropod?

-On the other hand, the word “pod” is derived from, yes, you guessed it right- the word “podcast”.
+And obviously, the word “pod” is derived from, yes, you guessed it right- “podcast”.

 So, if the name itself is enough to pique your curiosity, try listening to their episodes.